Communication and Cultural Studies (BA)

-Short essay (as one PDF)
+- Short essay (as one PDF)

 This year’s essay question is in three parts.
 Your response must of course be your own original work.
 Each part is designed to give you the opportunity to demonstrate your critical thinking skills, your ability to express your ideas clearly, and your particular motivation for joining either the BA Communication Studies program or the BA Communication & Cultural Studies program.
 (If you're not sure of the differences between them, please read up before going any further!).
 Take careful note of all the guidelines in terms of formatting, file type, and file naming.
 Good luck!